The Woman in Black (play): Act II

 Arthur seeks the help of Mr. Jerome, either to accompany him back to Eel Marsh House or to send him someone else to help.
 Mr. Jerome becomes severely distressed and insists that nobody in the village would willingly accompany him to the house.
 Arthur later meets Sam Daily and tells him of his experiences.
 Sam is concerned and invites Arthur to his house, where he gives Arthur his dog, Spider, as a companion.

 Returning to Eel Marsh House, Arthur finds that the locked room is a child's nursery, abandoned but in perfect condition.
 Later that night, he hears a knocking sound in the nursery.
 He and Spider investigate.
 The nursery has been ransacked, and an empty rocking chair is rocking back and forth as if somebody had just left it.
 Arthur gingerly returns to his bedroom.

 The next day, Arthur finds correspondence from almost sixty years ago, between Mrs. Drablow and a mysterious woman who is apparently her sister.
 The woman, Jennet Humfrye, unmarried and with child, was sent away by her family.
 A son was born to her in Scotland, and her family immediately pressured her to give him up for adoption.
 Despite her strong resistance, Jennet ultimately relented and gave the child to Mrs. Drablow and her husband.

 Unable to accept being parted from her son, Jennet returned to Crythin Gifford after a time and stayed with her sister.
 She was allowed to see her son provided that she never reveal her true relationship to him.
-The child became attached to Jennet.
-She planned to run away with him, but before she could follow through the plan, a tragic event occurred.
+The child became attached to Jennet, and she planned to run away with him, but before she could follow through the plan, a tragic event occurred.
 The child, his nursemaid, and his dog went out onto the marsh one day in a pony and trap driven by Keckwick's father.
 A fog suddenly descended upon the marsh and they became lost.
 Riding blindly, they became stuck in the quicksand, and all were drowned.
 Jennet, driven insane by grief, contracted a terrible wasting disease and died several years later.
-Immediately after her death, she returned as the Woman in Black.
+Immediately after her death, her spirit returned as the Woman in Black.